Phoenix, Arizona DUI Attorney

 What is an Extreme DUI or a Super Extreme DUI?

-The Extreme DUI and Super Extreme DUI charges are based off of your alleged blood alcohol concentration.
+The Extreme DUI and Super Extreme DUI charges are based on your alleged blood alcohol concentration.
 In allowing for these distinct DUI charges, the Arizona State legislature created enhanced mandatory, minimum sentencing penalties.

 What if I am under 21 and charged with a DUI?